 About The Straits of Gibraltar

-Africa is always visible across the Strait and we include a three night stay in Northern Morocco, giving a different birding experience as well as a cultural element to this tour.
+Africa looks tantalisingly close across The Straits so we include a three-night stay in Northern Morocco, giving a different birding experience as well as a cultural element to this tour.
 We should have great views of the beautiful Moroccan Marsh Owl, and other specialities such as the stunning Moussier’s Redstart and Levaillant’s Woodpecker too.

-As well a boat trip into the Strait with some great marine life including whales and dolphins and of course a number of seabirds, this tour will also include a fascinating insight into the urban birds of Spain and Morocco.
+As well a boat trip into The Straits with some great marine life including whales and dolphins and of course a number of seabirds, this tour will also include a fascinating insight into the urban birds of Spain and Morocco.

-Our boat trip should give us views of Cory’s and Scopoli’s Shearwaters as well as Long-finned Pilot Whales, Common and Striped Dolphins, scarcer possibilities may include Sperm Whale, Fin Whale and even Orca!
+Our boat trip should give us views of Cory’s and Scopoli’s Shearwaters as well as Long-finned Pilot Whales, Common, Bottlenose and Striped Dolphins.
+Scarcer possibilities may include Sperm Whale, Fin Whale and even Orca!

-We begin with a flight to Gibraltar, from where we transfer to our delightful eco-resort in tranquil woodland near Tarifa, the centre of birding in the Straits.
-Our base at Huerta Grande is ideal for watching the migration as it is located between two natural parks in the hills above the Straits of Gibraltar, amongst lush Cork Oak forest.
-We should witness many hundreds of migratory birds making the crossing to their wintering / breeding grounds in Africa / Europe, including Griffon and Egyptian Vultures, Short-toed and Booted Eagles, Honey Buzzards, Black Kites and both Black and White Storks.
+We meet you at Gibraltar airport or other agreed arrival point and transfer to our delightful eco-resort in tranquil woodland, the centre of birding in the Straits.
+Our base at Huerta Grande is ideal for watching the migration as it is located between two natural parks in the hills above The Straits of Gibraltar, amongst lush Cork Oak forest.
+We should witness many hundreds of migratory birds making the crossing to their wintering grounds in Africa, including Griffon and Egyptian Vultures, Short-toed and Booted Eagles, Black Kites and both Black and White Storks.